 Luca is a business analyst and enthusiastic about the restaurant business.
 Born and raised in Milano, he received his master’s degree in International Business in Australia, where he lived for two years.

 Traveling all over the world, Luca developed his entrepreneurial mind to scout possible business opportunities.
-Before co-founding Ambrogio15, he worked for PWC, an international management consulting firm in the HR field.
+Before co-founding Ambrogio15 with the rest of the team, he worked for PWC, an international management consulting firm in the HR field.
 He left to follow his instincts and embark on an extraordinary and challenging adventure.

 Luca is the mastermind behind the new pizza concept and has played a central role in developing Ambrogio15 into a distinct dining experience.